arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 }
 ```

+**Note**: the example code shown above employs a "debouncing" technique to ensure that the user button press is recognized as a singular event, despite any rapid electrical fluctuations that can occur when physically pressing the button.
+Upon detecting a press through an interrupt, the sketch waits for a brief interval (150 milliseconds, set by `debounceDelay` variable) before processing the press.
+This delay ensures that any additional "noise" or fluctuations don't trigger multiple registrations of the same press, ensuring precise LED sequencing operation.

 To learn more about interrupts in Opta™ devices, check out our [Getting Started with Interrupts on Opta™ tutorial](https://docs.arduino.cc/tutorials/opta/getting-started-with-interrupts).

 ## Real-Time Clock (RTC)